Pioneers in Horticulture

 What do we do for funding?

-Our sister organization, engaged in retail and mail order sales and production of Rainbow Eucalyptus (Eucalyptus deglupta), is the primary source of funding for our work.
+Our sister venture, engaged in retail and mail order sales and production of Rainbow Eucalyptus (Eucalyptus deglupta) is a source of funding for our work.

 We also distribute surplus aroid plants via mail order sales directly to retail customers.
 For more information about this, click: Obtaining Our Plants